stain/signposting/README.rst

 I want to acknowledge `ionel`_ discussions about *Packaging a python library*.
 They are a pillar in my understanding and decisions on this matter, and I really recommend reading his `blog post`_ and references herein.

 I configured the CI pipeline to my needs by taking bits and pieces from many places.
-Kudos to `python-nameless`_ and `cookiecutter-pylibrary`_; two primary sources of information for the *python-project-skeleton* repository, especially in the first versions using Travis and Appveyor.
-When migrating to GitHub Actions, I fed on the workflows `@JoaoRodrigues <https://python-project-skeleton.readthedocs.io/>`_ assembled for `pdb-tools`_; on the `tox-gh-actions`_ package; and on `structlog`_, which was also a repository I used as a reference to build test latest version here.
+Kudos to `python-nameless`_ and `cookiecutter-pylibrary`_; two primary sources of information for the *signposting* repository, especially in the first versions using Travis and Appveyor.
+When migrating to GitHub Actions, I fed on the workflows `@JoaoRodrigues <https://signposting.readthedocs.io/>`_ assembled for `pdb-tools`_; on the `tox-gh-actions`_ package; and on `structlog`_, which was also a repository I used as a reference to build test latest version here.

 I refer to other important sources of information as comments in the specific files.
 Thanks, everyone, for keeping discussions out there open.